ADF Logo

 Nobody told the Meads—let alone asked for their consent—when the school district began treating their daughter like a boy.
 They used male pronouns and even a different, masculine name.

 The Meads only found out about this duplicity because they received a document that was only partially altered.
-When the parents reached out to the school to stop this social transition, the parents were told by the principal that the school would continue to push this transition.
+When the parents reached out to the school to stop this social transition, the parents were told by the principal that the school could not guarantee that it would not happen again.

-Thankfully, the Meads’ daughter is doing better now.
-But after the secret social transition, ADF attorneys filed a lawsuit on Dan and Jennifer’s behalf against the Rockford Public School District in December 2023.
+The Meads had no choice but to withdraw their daughter from the school.
+ADF attorneys filed a lawsuit on Dan and Jennifer’s behalf against the Rockford Public School District in December 2023.
+And, in September 2025, a district court ruled the Meads’ case could move forward.

 Secret social transitions are a widespread issue